Hellmakima/instagram/README.md

 ---

-Pull requests, suggestions, and collaborations are welcome
+Pull requests, suggestions, and collaborations are welcome.